 The third part (here 'dc.publisher') is simply the name of the metadata field to be updated.
 These two mandatory properties (template and datamap) are sufficient to describe a large number of web services.
-All that is required to enable this task is to edit 'config/modules/curate.cfg', add 'issn2pubname' to the list of tasks:
+All that is required to enable this task is to edit 'config/modules/curate.cfg' (or your local.cfg), and add 'issn2pubname' to the list of tasks:

-'''

-plugin.named.org.dspace.curate.CurationTask = \

-... other defined tasks

-org.dspace.ctask.general.MetadataWebService = issn2pubname, \

-... other metadatata web service tasks

-org.dspace.ctask.general.MetadataWebService = doi2crossref, \

-'''
+''' plugin.named.org.dspace.curate.CurationTask = org.dspace.ctask.general.MetadataWebService = issn2pubname plugin.named.org.dspace.curate.CurationTask = org.dspace.ctask.general.MetadataWebService = doi2crossref '''